 If you use this tab, when someone clicks on the link, it will open a new email in their default email client, with the entered email address in the To field.
 Address: The email address you want to put in your template.
 Link Text: What you want the link to appear as in text.
 Subject: The subject of the email they will send to this email address.
 CSS Class: Sets the style to one of the preset choices listed.
 Click OK when you've filled out this information.

 Some characters, like + signs, are what is called "reserved characters".
-A reserved character is one that sometimes has special meaning within a URL, and it is best practice to encode reserved characters in all URLs as their unicode values if they are being used for some purpose other than their intended use.
+A reserved character is one that sometimes has special meaning within a URL, and it is best practice to encode reserved characters in all URLs as their unicode values if they are being used for some purpose other than their intended use as a reserved character.

 For instance, + signs are encoded as %2B and spaces are encoded as %20.